hazymist17/mega-be-assignments/algo/README.md.txt

 3.Input target of word with just 4 consonants.
 4.output will detect each word and return 2 words (not necessarily distinct) that combined (concatenated) to the target word.
 (Any pair is fine if multiple solutions exist)

+Explanation
+the code will detect same word in wordlists and target word and then add on list of output.

 End